cchee/generic-cart/README.md

 ## Developer's Notes

 In React properties are being passed down the component tree to facilitate data synchronization between components within the tree

+## Disclaimer

+This is my first attempt to do typescript based UI